The-Marcy-Lab-School/7-0-2-assignment/README.md

   ```

   It should return a tuple containing the first three gifs fetched from this endpoint and the error (remember, the error will be `null` if the fetch is successful).

+Before continuing, test your completed adapter functions to ensure they work.
+Simply invoke your functions, console log the results, and run the adapter file using `node`.

 ### Running Async Processes with useEffect & Rendering the Gifs